sanahmed/PhaME/docs/introduction/introduction.rst

 Mapping of raw reads to reference genome
 -------------------------------------------
-PhaME as of now only processes short raw reads from Illumina.
-If raw reads, single or paired end, are included in the analyses, they are mapped to the reference genome using either `bowtie2` or `BWA`.
-For reads mapping of reference genome, following commands are used:
+Currently, PhaME only processes short, raw reads from Illumina.
+If raw reads, single or paired end, are included in the analyses, they are mapped to the reference genome using either bowtie2 or BWA based on users’ input.
+For reads mapping to the reference genome, the following commands are used:

 First, it builds database from the reference genome.
 ::